Skip to main content

 What is the intent?

-Standard 3 describes the way providers must deliver care and services for all types of services being delivered (noting that other Standards describe requirements relevant to specific service types).
-Effective assessment and planning, communication and coordination relies on a strong and supported workforce* as described in Standard 2 and is critical to the delivery of quality care* and services that meet the older person’s needs, which are tailored to their preferences and support them to live their best lives.
+Standard 3 describes the way providers must deliver funded aged care services for all types of services being delivered (noting that other standards describe requirements relevant to specific service types).
+Effective assessment and planning, communication and coordination relies on a strong and supported workforce as described in Standard 2 and is critical to the delivery of quality funded aged care services that meet the older person’s needs, are tailored to their preferences and support them to live their best lives.

-In delivering care and services, providers and workers must draw on all relevant Standards, with particular reference to Standard 1, including to ensure care is tailored to the individual and what’s important to them.
-Family and carers are recognised as having an important role in assisting or providing care and services.
+In delivering funded aged care services, providers and aged care workers must draw on all relevant standards, with particular reference to Standard 1, including to ensure care is tailored to the individual and what’s important to them.
+Older people’s supporters are recognised as having an important role in assisting or providing funded aged care services.

 Key tasks